Failed Prometheus-Server Container

 If no metrics are available, you can identify this failure by searching for panic in the logs.

-Obtaining the Panic Log
+note icon Obtaining the Panic Log

 The Prometheus server pod has two containers: prometheus-server-configmap-reload and prometheus-server, so you must explicitly ask for the prometheus-server using the -c option in order to find the panic log below.